 Presently, when the public thinks about the cons of social media, the majority of minds undoubtedly focus on the spread of fake news, stories of data theft and both the real and perceived invasion of privacy by Facebook and its vendors.
 While all three circumstances present real challenges for social media companies to overcome and are incredibly dangerous to public safety and security, they actually are not the primary detriment of social platforms.

-According to Eric Favetta, an infosecurity expert with a masters in cyber security, “social media platforms are the primary medium for cyber criminals and fraudsters to find personal information that can be used for highly-customized social engineering campaigns.
+Social media platforms are the primary medium for cyber criminals and fraudsters to find personal information that can be used for highly-customized social engineering campaigns.
 In fact, a savvy adversary can obtain 80% or more of the information they need to craft malicious emails that look and feel incredibly realistic simply by scrolling through Facebook.”

 The perils of oversharing on social media